netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    will not be considered as valid.
 It determines the latest time that a schedule can be started to execute independent of when it ends and takes precedence over similar attributes that are provided at the schedule instance itself.
-A requested schedule may still be accepted but only not have its occurrences that starts later than the configured value to be executed.
+A requested schedule may still be accepted but any occurences that start later than the configured value will not be executed.

    The "max/min-allowed-start" parameters specify the maximum/minimum scheduled start date and time.
 A requested schedule will be rejected if the first